4ml

 A Practical Python Environment for Artificial Intelligence

-A practical installation and tooling guide for AI, ML, CV and NLP in Python
+A practical installation and tooling guide for AI, ML, CV and NLP in Python written for AI scientists, students and lab teams.

 By Warith Harchaoui, Mohamed Chelali, Matias Tassano, Pierre-Louis Antonsanti, Bachir Zerroug and Edmond Jacoupeau.